Archive for the 'Life in Paris' Category

 November 10th, 2007

 Now that I have your attention, you may be wondering what the three items in the name of this post could possibly have in common.
 The answer: all three were subjects of recent posts I wrote for Gridskipper.
-My latest post is about Pétanque in Paris and includes places where you can watch games in action, […]
+My latest post is about Pétanque in Paris and includes places where you can watch games in […]

 The Name of the Spouse